By Kelsey Mathes

 My wellness journey has been a complex one, with a lot of ups and downs.

 I moved to New York City right after graduating with a BFA in Musical Theatre.
 I immediately found myself thrust into the hustle of pursuing a career in the arts while holding down multiple jobs to pay my rent.
 One summer I was bartending, managing a restaurant, and producing events; basically working 18-hour days, 6 days a week, as well as auditioning.
 I was overwhelmed and anxious, and started experiencing panic attacks and self-medicating my anxiety with alcohol.
 It was then that I discovered meditation.
-I attended an Intro to Ziva Meditation Talk on a whim and decided to take the full 4-day course, and I noticed a huge difference immediately in how I felt.
+I went to hear Emily Fletcher speak on a whim and decided to take her course, and I noticed a huge difference immediately in how I felt.
 It was like night and day.

 But then, about 6 months after I started meditating I started getting recurring 104-degree fevers.
 I suddenly had a chronic pinched nerve in my back that made me immobile.
 I remember thinking, “Hey, I’m a meditator.
 This isn’t supposed to happen!”
 But then it occurred to me that, although I had started meditating, I was still drinking a ton and eating terribly.
 What I now know is that meditation can actually increase your body’s sensitivity so you become aware of what it doesn’t want.